 The history of Zakynthos is an intricate and mixed one.
 The Greek poet Homer mentioned the island in his popular works, the Odyssey and the Illiad, and over time it has been ruled by many including Byzantine, Greeks, Neopolitans, The Russians, The French and The British.
 The island is now Greek once more, and is very proud of its Greek heritage, although it does still pay tribute to its past by celebrating traditions that previous rulers put in place, such as Giostra and Carnival.

-Zakynthos was invaded once more during World War Two by both the Italians and Greeks, it was a tough time or the islanders and Zakynthos has become famous for having saved its entire Jewish populous during the war by protecting and hiding them from the Germans.
+Zakynthos was invaded once more during World War Two by both the Italians and Germans, it was a tough time for the islanders and Zakynthos has become famous for having saved its entire Jewish populous during the war by protecting and hiding them from the Germans.
 Those who lived went on to enjoy a free life once World War Two had ended.

 Located on the south of the island is the National Maritime Park of Zakynthos.
 It is home to endangered loggerhead turtles that nest on the island.
 They are protected and preserved by specialist teams who not only educate visitors about the protected species, but also ensure that the turtles nest safely, hatch, grow and thrive.
 Visitors can see the turtles in the areas of Laganas Bay all the way across to Kalamaki and Gerakas.